Home » Mortgage Preapproval Affects Credit

 This is a timely question!
 It’s great that you have taught your children the value of good credit.

 FICO Scores range from 300 to 850.
-To obtain the best interest rate for a mortgage, one needs a 740 minimum FICO.
+To obtain the best interest rate for a mortgage, one needs a minimum FICO of 740.
 Since your daughter has “excellent” credit, defined as 800 or above, a 5-point drop would not impact her score in any meaningful way.
 This is likely why her agent didn’t discuss the issue with her beforehand.
 If the lender only pulled a “soft” credit report, there wouldn’t be any impact on her credit at all.
 However, she couldn’t get a prequalification letter with just the “soft pull”.

-One thought on “Mortgage Preapproval Affects Credit
+2 thoughts on “Mortgage Preapproval Affects Credit

 1. matthew says: